 I wanted to compile all of the ways that you can combat that mentality and create a new life, debt-free.

-I may sound a little preachy and straightforward, but if you aren’t serious about getting your debt under control, then it never will be.
-Not every tip will apply to you, but the good majority can be applied to anyone’s situation.
+I may sound a little preachy and straightforward at times, but if you aren’t serious about getting your debt under control, then it never will be.
+Not every tip will apply to you, but the vast majority can be applied to anyone’s situation.

-Let’s destroy your debt once and for all.
+Let’s crush your debt once and for all.

 1.Make debt your priority.

 Too many times we get trapped in debt, not just because of spending, but due to procrastination.
 We aren’t willing to put off some pleasures to pay down or pay off past pleasures.

 We make the wants of today the priority.
 I’ve been there more times than I like to admit.
 I’ve used the remaining balance available on a credit card to have a pizza delivered.

 Don’t freaking do that.
 Don’t be like past me.

 While some gurus will tell you to start with the smallest balance, I’ll take the highest interest credit line and pay that first.